 - Airtight container for storage

-- 2 tbsp smoked paprika make sure to use "smoked"
+- 2 tablespoon smoked paprika make sure to use "smoked"

-- ½ tbsp cayenne pepper (up to 1 tbsp for more heat/spice)
+- ½ tablespoon cayenne pepper (up to 1 tablespoon for more heat/spice)

 - In a small bowl measure out all the spices and give it a good stir.

 - Place in an airtight container.
 A small mason jar or Weck jar works well.